-It has been revealed that Facebook’s free Wi-Fi app feature is coming to everyone.
-It is coming right now, you may already have the feature available.
+It has been revealed that there is a Facebook free Wi-Fi feature coming to everyone.
+It is coming right now; you may already have the feature available.
 Why be a buzz kill?
 Everyone loves free Wi-Fi, right?

 Unfortunately, yes, everyone does love free Wi-Fi.
 Including some rather notorious individuals.
 Read on to discover more about Facebook’s free Wi-Fi, and how to protect yourself if you choose to use it.